polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 }
 ```

-Our module will only have two events:
+Our pallet will only have two events:
 1. When a new proof is added to the blockchain.
 2. When a proof is removed.